 Would you like a replacement tooth that is well tolerated, strong and durable?
 Would you want to or need to do them without metals like titanium?
 Ceramic dental implants offer you precisely that.

 Dr. Vladimir Gashinsky of Holistic Dental Center New Jersey is among the first in the United States to receive hands-on training at the Swiss BioHealth® Clinic, a biological dentistry clinic pioneering biocompatible high-performance material zirconia implants.

 Healthy, beautiful teeth contribute significantly to our quality of life.
 They are an essential part of our appearance and daily eating habits.
 Choosing the right material is a very important part of the smile reconstruction process.

-This ceramic dental implant has significant advantages:
+Zirconia ceramic dental implants have significant advantages:

 When teeth are made from artificial biomaterials, it is essential to use ceramics of uncompromised quality in terms of appearance, mechanical strength, and functional safety.
 Oxide ceramics have been proven effective in all fields.
-Since the 1980’s, when zirconia implants were proposed for use in dentistry due to success with hip implants, important progress has been made to assure zirconia’s safety and success.
+Since the 1980s, when zirconia implants were proposed for use in dentistry due to success with hip implants, important progress has been made to assure zirconia’s safety and success.
 Zirconia ceramic implants have also been recommended as the preferred implant for tooth replacement.